 As you may have already discovered, if you’ve forayed into the Squarespace world at all, your design parameters are rounded up into templates; Squarespace templates are notoriously minimalist, image-heavy, and well-proportioned for both mobile and desktop screens.

-Here are some of the templates currently being used by Weglot customers that are tried & true in translation:
+Here are some of the templates currently being used by Weglot customers that are tried & true for taking your Squarespace site multilingual:

 Forte: clean lines and contrast